gmmatt/torgeternity/Readme.md

 - Fixed issue where macros could not be dragged onto hotbar or rearranged
 - Known issue: Torg Eternity drag/drop macros from character sheet are temporarily disabled.
+- Disabled custom player list extension until it can be updated for v10

 v.
 2.6.1, 2.6.2, and 2.63
 - Changed verified version to hopefully improve Forge compatibility